syncfusion-content/xamarin-docs/Xamarin/Installation/mac-installer/how-to-install.md

 3. Right click the iOS/ Android project-> Select Set As Startup Project in Debug/Release mode.
 Build and Run the project in any platform as desired.

    Thus, you can create Xamarin Visual Studio MAC project for any Syncfusion Xamarin control using the above guidelines.

+## License key registration in samples

+After the installation, the license key is required to register the demo source that is included in the Mac installer.
+To learn about the steps for license registration for the Xamarin Mac installer, please refer to this.

+* Register the license key in [App.xaml.cs](https://help.syncfusion.com/xamarin/licensing/how-to-register-in-an-application#xamarinforms) constructor before InitializeComponent().
+* Register the license key in [OnCreate](https://help.syncfusion.com/xamarin/licensing/how-to-register-in-an-application#xamarinformsandroid) override method of your main activity class before initializing any Syncfusion control.
+* Register the license key in [FinishedLaunching](https://help.syncfusion.com/xamarin/licensing/how-to-register-in-an-application#xamarinformsios) override method of AppDelegate.cs
+* Register the license key in [App.xaml.cs](https://help.syncfusion.com/xamarin/licensing/how-to-register-in-an-application#xamarinformsuwp) constructor before InitializeComponent()